 In this section, we validate the linear assumptions of the regression model after we apply the square transformation. shows the diagnostic plots of the model.
 From left to right, up and down, the plot are for linearity, constant variance, uncorrelated errors, and error normality.

 The residual plot does not indicate a particular pattern, indicating the model after partly square transformation is linear.
 Meanwhile, the residuals are like snowstorm, showing a pretty good match.
 The Q-Q plot shows the normality of errors, and there is no outlier with a Cook’s Distance more than 0.5.
+For model building, no transfer needed anymore.